rezakhademix/laravel-postgres-docker/README.md

 -   `docker compose run --rm npm install`
 -   `docker compose run --rm --service-ports npm run dev`

-After that, you should be able to use `@vite` directives to enable hot-module reloading on your local Laravel application.

 Want to build for production?
 Simply run `docker compose run --rm npm run build`.